 Korean King sitting on a throne wearing red

-The most commonly used word for how to say king in Korean is 왕 (wang).
+The most commonly used word to say “king” in Korean is 왕 (wang).
 In some situations, you may also see the words 제왕 (jewang) and 국왕 (gukwang) used.
-However, nearly always just the word 왕 (wang) by itself will do just fine, especially in spoken situations.
+However, nearly always, just the word 왕 (wang) by itself will do just fine, especially in spoken situations.

 어느 날에는 그 왕자가 왕의 자리에 오를거에요. (eoneu nareneun geu wangjaga wange jarie oreulgeoeyo.)